Khozacharles832/alx-system_engineering-devops/README.md

 Shell redirectioins

-1. 0-hello world
+1. 0-hello, WORLD

-this bsh script prints hello world on the standard output and a new line.
+this script print hello,world and a new line.